infertux/omniconf/README.md

 #### Setup

 - Add `gem 'activerecord'` in your `Gemfile`.
+- With a Rails application, `rails g omniconf:install` has already created a migration for you.
-- Create a new migration to add the config table: _(FIXME: add a rake task for this)_
+- Without a Rails application, create a new migration to add the config table:
 ```ruby
 class CreateConfigValues < ActiveRecord::Migration
   def change